 In a conventional web architecture – let’s say WordPress – the server receives a request.
 WordPress does some database queries to fetch the content, code, and data for your site and its plugins.
 It renders HTML and CSS and sends the result to the user.
 In other words, in conventional web architecture, the server handles each request separately and delivers the content to the user accordingly.

+As front-end technologies evolve, choosing the right frameworks for web development becomes just as important as selecting the right architecture.
 JAM stack is a modern web development architecture based on JavaScript, APIs, and Markup (JAM).
 Instead of using a conventional CMS or site builder, the JAM stack architecture splits up the code, the site infrastructure, and the content.

 JAM stack has three core parts: